 |Major Groups > Boletes > Suillus > Suillus caerulescens|

-Flesh: Pale yellow; staining blue in the stem base when exposed, elsewhere not staining or staining pinkish to brownish.
+Flesh: Pale yellow; staining blue in the stem base when exposed, elsewhere not staining, or staining pinkish to brownish.

-Odor and Taste: Mild or slightly acidic.
+Odor and Taste: Odor fragrant; taste mild or slightly acidic.

 Chemical Reactions: Ammonia grayish on cap; pale grayish lilac on flesh.
 KOH olive gray becoming dark gray on cap; dark gray on flesh.
 Iron salts olive on cap; olive to bluish on flesh.